rh0910/410Project/README.md

 All these libraries, along with a whole lot more can be found on the @sign foundation github repository [here](https://github.com/atsign-foundation/)

 Depending on which programming language you choose to use, @sign has you covered with how to get yourself familiar with their modules and libraries.
 Step-by-step instructions on properly setting up the software environment can be found in this [link](https://docs.atsign.com/), published by @sign themselves.
+Feel free to check it out.

 # Project Details:
 "Sense for a collision and send the data between two atSigns.
 One atSign will be the device and the other atSign will be displaying the data on an application."

-The purpose of this project is to demonstrate secure communication between two devices/involved parties over the internet with the help of `@signs`.
+The purpose of this project is to demonstrate secure communication between two devices or "involved parties" over the internet with the help of `@signs`.
-`@signs` are the creation of the company called "@sign", which allows their users to create and own a unique individual identity on the company servers.
+`@signs` are the creation of the company called "@sign", which allows their users to create and own an unique individual identity on the company servers.
-Think of it like an email address.
-Using an `@sign` will allow the users to communicate with each other through the @sign company servers while having absolute privacy.
-This means no sudden advertisements about something which you have been talking about in your group chats.
+Think of it like an email address or a online gamertag, which is distinct for every user.
+Using an `@sign` will allow the users to communicate with each other through the @sign company servers while maintaining absolute privacy.
+This privacy is provided due to the @sign servers commnicating with encrypted data This means no sudden advertisements about something which you have been talking about in your group chats.

 That being said, "communication" between `@signs` is not limited to just text chat or voice calls.
 These `@signs` are capable of being installed on `IOT` devices, allowing the devices to send and receive encrypted data. `IOT` stands for `Internet Of Things`, where a device is built using a combination of sensors that only serves to send and receive certain forms(s) of data.
 Other than the listed parts mentioned above,